samchon/prisma-markdown/ERD.md

 ### `shopping_external_users`
 External user information.

-`shopping_external_users` is an entity dsigned for when this system needs to connect with external services and welcome their users as customers of this service.
+`shopping_external_users` is an entity designed for when this system needs to connect with external services and welcome their users as customers of this service.